liferay/liferay-docs/discover/portal/articles/02-web-experience-management/02-starting-site-development/00-starting-site-development-intro.markdown

 provides all the tools you need.

 You'll begin your journey with a tour of Liferay's user interface.
-Next, you'll create a custom Lunar Resort Example portal and explore ways to create sites and pages for that Liferay instance.
+Next, you'll create a custom Lunar Resort Example instance and explore ways to create sites and pages for that Liferay instance.
 There are many different ways to manage your sites and pages, which is also covered.
 To begin site development with Liferay, continue on to the next section.